 Subscribe to free tech tips.

-No, Recharging R22 Isn’t “Illegal”
+No, Recharging R22 Isn’t “Illegal” in the US

-Well it got worse….
+Well, it got worse…

-Here is a quote from this companies public review response… this is a DIRECT QUOTE
+Here is a quote from this companies public review response.
+This is a DIRECT QUOTE:

 We advised him that the company that came out and added R22 to a leaking system is in violation of the EPA laws, and we would report the company with a copy of this review stating that the other company came out and added 1/2 lb of R22 freon

 Before you get the wrong idea, I would never condone “gas and go” behavior.
 In this case, the unit was about 3 degrees of subcooling low, and we weighed in 1/2 lb and performed an electronic leak check.
 We found the TINIEST of hits on the evaporator in the fin pack, and we instructed Josh of his options.

 Sometimes a system needs to be recharged to get the customer cooling or because the leak is very small and the customer chooses not to repair it at that time.